 In addition to providing pension benefits, the Association provides certain medical and dental benefits for eligible retired employees through the OPEB Plan.
 Substantially all of the Association employees may become eligible for the benefits if they reach early retirement age while working for the Association.
 Early retirement age is defined as a minimum of age 55 and 10 years of service.
 Employees hired after December 31, 2002, and employees who separate from service between age 50 and age 55, are required to pay the full cost of their retiree health insurance coverage.
 Employees who retire subsequent to December 1, 2007 are no longer provided retiree life insurance benefits.
+The OPEB Plan includes other Farm

-Certain Association charges related to this plan are an allocation of District charges based on the Association's proportional share of the plan liability.
-This plan is unfunded with expenses paid as incurred.
-Postretirement benefits other than pensions included in employee benefit costs were \$538 for 2016, \$754 for 2015, and \$462 for 2014.
-The cumulative excess of cost allocated to the Association over the amounts funded by the Association is reflected as postretirement benefits other than pensions, a component of other liabilities in the Association's Consolidated Balance Sheets.
-At December 31, 2016, 2015, and 2014 the Association had liabilities for postretirement benefits other than pensions of \$7,686, \$7,509, and \$7,093, respectively.
+Credit System employees that are not employees of the Association or District and is accounted for as a multiemployer plan.
+The related net benefit plan obligations are not included in the Association's Balance Sheets but are included in the Combined Statement of Condition for the Farm Credit System.
+The OPEB Plan is unfunded with expenses paid as incurred.
+Postretirement benefits other than pensions included in employee benefit costs on the Association's Statements of Income were \$377 for 2017, \$538 for 2016, and \$754 for 2015.
+At December 31, 2017, the total AgFirst District liability balance for the OPEB Plan presented in the Farm Credit System Combined Statement of Condition is \$216,259.

 The Association also participates in a defined contribution Districtwide 401(k) plan, which qualifies as a 401(k) plan as defined by the Internal Revenue Code.
 This 401(k) plan requires the Association to match 100 percent of employee optional contributions up to a maximum employee contribution of 6.00 percent of total compensation.
 Employee deferrals are not to exceed the maximum deferral as determined and adjusted by the Internal Revenue Service.
 The 401(k) Plan costs are expensed as funded.
-Employer contributions to this plan included in salaries and employee benefit costs were \$600, \$568, and \$437 for the years ended December 31, 2016, 2015, and 2014, respectively.
+Employer contributions to this plan included in salaries and employee benefit costs were \$653, \$600, and \$568 for the years ended December 31, 2017, 2016, and 2015, respectively.
 Beginning in 2015, contributions include additional amounts related to the discontinuation of the CB Plan as discussed above.

 The Association sponsors a nonqualified long-term deferred compensation program for certain Association employees.
 The program provides deferred compensation benefits to encourage focus on strategies that are in the long-term best interest of the Association and its shareholders.
 Under the program the funds are set up in a Trust owned by the Association.
 Compensation is deferred until a later date upon which the employee meets certain vesting guidelines, employment is terminated, or by Board approval.
 All current and future assets used by the Association to fund this program will remain general assets of the Association until payment or distribution is made.
-Employer contributions to this plan were \$180, \$180, and \$180 for the years ended December 31, 2016, 2015, and 2014, respectively.
-At December 31, 2016, 2015, and 2014, the Association had a deferred compensation liability related to this plan of \$2,085, \$1,867 and \$1,813 included within Other Liabilities on the Consolidated Balance Sheets.
+Employer contributions to this plan were \$182, \$180, and \$180 for the years ended December 31, 2017, 2016, and 2015, respectively.
+At December 31, 2017, 2016, and 2015, the Association had a deferred compensation liability related to this plan of \$2,374, \$2,085 and \$1,867 included within Other Liabilities on the Consolidated Balance Sheets.

-Additional information can be found in Note 9 of the Notes to the Combined Financial Statements of AgFirst Farm Credit Bank and District Associations' Annual Report.
+Additional information for the above may be found in Note 9 in the Notes to the Combined Financial Statements of AgFirst Farm Credit Bank and District Associations Annual Report and the Notes to the Annual Information Statement of the Farm Credit System.